zkLinkProtocol/recover_state_server/README.md

 ./target/release/exduos_prover
 ```

-## Contributing
-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the `LICENSE` file for details.